mhmdkardosha/CAT-Reloaded-2025-Data-Science-Roadmap/readme.md

 ## 2. Levels

 The roadmap is divided into 4 main levels, each level will be divided into weeks and each week will have a set of tasks to be completed.
+We will try to provide task links one by one when it's finished.
 Each level is designed to be completed within 1-3 months on average, however, the time taken to complete the roadmap may vary depending on the individual.

 1. [**Entry**](#entry): Good introduction to the field.
 2. [**Beginner**](#beginner): Data scientist toolkit and foundations.